 Higher Rate of Dividend:

-Most of the preference shares are issued cumulative which means that all the arrears of preference dividend must be paid before anything can be paid to equity shareholders.
-The company is under an obligation to pay dividend on such shares.
-It thus, reduces the profits for equity shareholders.
+- Most of the preference shares are issued cumulative which means that all the arrears of preference dividend must be paid before anything can be paid to equity shareholders.
+The company is under an obligation to pay dividends on such shares.
+It thus reduces the profits for equity shareholders.

 Dilution of Claim over Assets: